Health and Safety

 Additionally, some students have health conditions or disabilities that may need to be taken into account in regards to their study, or in the case of an emergency.
 Because of this, we recommend that students who have any health condition or disability that may affect their safety, or that of others, consult with and discuss this with their paper co-ordinators, so that any necessary precautions may be taken.

-- Footwear must be worn in the Blocks housing the School of Science and School of Engineering.
+- Footwear must be worn in the Blocks housing the School of Science.
 Some laboratories and workshops restrict entry to those wearing reinforced shoes.
 Read the notices on the door of any room you are about to enter to see the restrictions that apply.